 How to Increase the Rental Value of Your Investment

-The most effective way to generate the best return on your investment property is by increasing the rental value of your property especially in competitive rental markets like Vancouver’s.
+The most effective way to generate the best return on your investment rental property is by increasing the rental value. especially in competitive rental markets like Vancouver.

-Deciding where best to spend your pennies, however, is always a challenge.
+Deciding where best to spend your money, however, is always a challenge.
 The fact is that certain renovations are more likely to reap better rewards than others.
-Here we’ve outlined 5 ways to potentially boost the rental value of your investment.
+Here we’ve outlined 7 ways to boost the rental value of your investment.
 Of course, the cost of renovations will vary greatly based on location, quality of products chosen and the cost of labour.
 Make sure you do your research, eliciting more than one quote on any given project.

-Both exterior and interior paint remove years of wear and tear from a property making most any space, feel fresh and inviting.
+- Adding both exterior and interior paint removes years of wear and tear from a property making any space feel fresh and inviting.
 This is a comparatively small investment for a big impact.

 Update bathroom and kitchen

-If carpets are stained and cleaning them is no longer effective, consider tearing them out and laying wood or laminate floors.
+- If carpets are stained and cleaning them is no longer effective, it may be time to tear them out and laying wood or laminate floors.
 In the end, they will last longer than new carpets and are easier to keep clean.
-Hardwood floors, specifically, makes a huge difference to the value of your rental.
+Hardwood floors, specifically, make a huge difference to the value of your rental.
+Alternatively, there are also a lot of great vinyl tiling options that look just look wood but are more durable and require less maintenance.

-If you have wood floors that are scratched and looking worse for wear, consider sanding and re-staining them.
+- If you have wood floors that are scratched and looking worse for wear, try sanding and re-staining them.
 This will immediately improve the appearance of your unit.

 Upgrade your appliances

-Firstly, if there is no dishwasher, add a dishwasher.
-Secondly, consider buying a complete, new kitchen appliance package.
-Often it is more cost effective to buy a fridge, stove, and dishwasher as a set.
-Thirdly, if there is space, add an ensuite washer/dryer or upgrade existing ones to newer models.
-Data actually demonstrates that renters are willing to pay more for ensuite washer/dryer (2018 Builder’s Report).
+- If there is space, add an in-suite washer/dryer or upgrade existing ones to newer models.
+Data actually demonstrates that renters are willing to pay more for in-suite washer/dryer (See here for the data: 2018 Builder’s Report).

 Improve an outdoor space